nazarigue/freshHugo/content/case/Business-day.md

 ## Why and how Aligner is used:
 Aligner provides machine translation, that requires less effort to edit and publish.
 It saves lots of precious time spent on translating articles and news.

-> We use machine translation, matrix editor and collaboration features.
+> We use machine translation, dual editor and collaboration features.
 Aligner is used on a weekly basis.

 Aligner team thanks Äripäev for the collaboration!